| 6 | Outstanding—a cogent, wellarticulated critique of the

 diction and syntactic variety,

-but may lack syntactic variety
+but may lack syntactic varietydisplays control of the

 conventions of standard